 I have spent a damn long time observing the world and thinking about it.
 And I really do feel all of that thinking has brought me to greater quality.
 Every project has been insightful, a discovery of new routes.
 I am very open-minded and love all things difficult.
 If someone tells me something is impossible I will totally interpret this as an invitation to prove the opposite.

-With regards to structure I am, as so many, deeply imbedded to McKee and the equally legendary Truby.
-Their techniques have brought great clarity to my outrageous creativity.
-For the past three years I have been leading a team of writers in developing an international tv series and this required a new sense of control as we were essentially writing three films.
-It feels unbelievably good to divide the drama over an entire season and make each moment count towards a spectacular ending.
+For the past three years I have been leading a team of writers in developing an international tv series and this required a new sense of control as me and my team were essentially writing three films.
+This has made me deeply embedded to structure and craftsmanship.
+Something I thought other-worldly and magical turned out to be more in my hands than I ever thought possible.
+It feels unbelievably good to divide the drama over an entire season and write to make each moment count towards a desired ending.

 Both film and comics have stolen my heart because I love how an image can speak.
 The stroke of a single line can communicate deep meanings, can trigger memories, can make us feel recognised and less lonely in human existence.
 It is equally so in film, the picture tells us what to feel before the words do.